michaelkirk/georust_book/src/feature-creek.md

 ## Cry Me a River(s)

-It's OK to say "I'm going down to _the_ river" if you live in a town with only one river (shout out to `ACTUAL_TOWNNAME`) but you have to be more specific in Philadelphia.
-Let's associate some additional information with these shapes:
+You can say "I'm going for a walk down by _the_ river" if you live in a one-river town, but in Philadelphia you need to be a little more specific.
+Let's associate a name with each of these shapes to clarify which river we're talking about.

 | creek_name        |  geometry          |
 |-------------------|--------------------|